nalandamagam/MiniProject_3/README.md

     1. Verify number of logins is associated with user test
     2.  verify questioncount associated with question  test
-    3. User login insersion test
+    3. User login insersion test (Email address in the test needs to be changed for every test run)
     4. User login increment test
     5. Question insertion test
     6. Question increment test